 Fortunately, it is quite easy to find motherboards with Bluetooth connectivity.
 All you need to do is to find built-in WiFi on the MOBO.
 Built-in WiFi almost always comes equipped with Bluetooth.

 If you find Bluetooth to be an essential feature in your desktop, then you will love the best motherboards with Bluetooth as reviewed below.

-We have selected the following motherboards for Intel and AMD separately.
 The primary deciding point for us in selecting this motherboard is the price range.
 We have striven for the most affordable motherboard in a certain category.